InfoSecREDD/PolyZip/README.md

 PolyZip is a Python 3 command-line tool that embeds ZIP archives into a wide range of media and document formats—PNG, JPEG, GIF, PDF, BMP, WebP, TIFF, WAV, MP3, FLAC, OGG, AVI, MKV, WebM, FLV, ICO, CUR, ICNS, MP4, MOV, M4A, EXE, DLL, ELF, MSI, TTF, OTF, and WOFF —by leveraging each format's trailing-data tolerance or internal chunk/atom structure.
 For PNG, it injects the ZIP archive into the first IDAT chunk and corrects central directory offsets; for JPEG/GIF/PDF, it appends ZIP data after the EOI/trailer/EOF markers; for RIFF-based formats (BMP, WebP, WAV, AVI), it appends ZIP data beyond the declared chunk size; for TIFF, MP3, FLAC, OGG, ICO/CUR/ICNS, MP4/MOV/M4A, ELF, MSI, and font formats (TTF/OTF/WOFF), it appends after the last valid header/frame/atom and updates ZIP offsets accordingly.
 The resulting files display normally in standard viewers yet remain fully valid ZIP archives when renamed to `.zip` or extracted with standard tools.

-**🆕 NEW: Enhanced with encrypted hidden chat functionality!** PolyZip 2.1 now includes a sophisticated chat system that creates AES-256 encrypted chat logs hidden within any supported file format.
-Chat messages are completely invisible to external analysis and protected by military-grade encryption using Argon2id password derivation or secure key files.
+**🆕 NEW: Enhanced with full encryption support!** PolyZip 2.1.2 now includes AES-256 encryption for both file hiding and chat functionality.
+Hide encrypted files or create encrypted chat logs within any supported file format.
+All encrypted data is completely invisible to external analysis and protected by military-grade encryption using Argon2id password derivation (with Scrypt fallback) or secure key files.

 Original PNG+ZIP polyglot technique by [DavidBuchanan314](https://github.com/DavidBuchanan314/tweetable-polyglot-png); extended multi-format embedding, multi-file packing, extraction, detection, and encrypted chat implementation by [InfoSecREDD](https://github.com/InfoSecREDD).